woss/ipwb/README.rst

       $ pip install ipwb

-...or from source in a virtual environment
+...or from source in a virtual environment:

 ::